Universal quantum control over non-Hermitian continuous-variable systems: Non-Hermitian cavity-magnonic system

 where the complex global phase $f_1(t)$ can be divided into the real part $f_r(t)$ and the imaginary part $f_i(t)$ as

 with

-Equations~(\ref{AnciTwo}), (\ref{Mtwo}), and (\ref{AnciTwoAct}) indicate that the state evolution of the two-bosonic-mode system is subject to the boundary conditions of $\theta(t)$ and $\alpha(t)$.
-For example, when $\theta(0)=0$ and $\theta(\tau)=\pi/2$ with $\tau$ the evolution period, $\mu_1^\dagger(0)=a^\dagger\rightarrow\mu_1^\dagger(\tau)=b^\dagger$ and then the initial state of the cavity mode $a$ can be perfectly transferred along the passage $\mu_1^\dagger(t)$ to the magnon mode $b$ starting from the vacuum state.
-In addition, the imaginary part of the phase $\dot{f}_i(t)$ in Eq.~(\ref{globaltwoRI}) captures the fact that the non-Hermitian component in the Hamiltonian~(\ref{HamMC}) renders the probability nonconservation of the two-mode system during the time evolution.
-However, in our protocol, the state-norm can be guaranteed to be unit at both beginning and end of the evolution, as long as we have a vanishing integral $\int_0^\tau \dot{f}_i(t)dt=f_i(\tau)-f_i(0)=0$.
+Equations~(\ref{AnciTwo}), (\ref{Mtwo}), and (\ref{AnciTwoAct}) indicate that the time evolution of the two-bosonic-mode system is subject to the boundary conditions of $\theta(t)$ and $\alpha(t)$.
+For example, when $\theta(0)=0$ and $\theta(\tau)=\pi/2$ with $\tau$ the evolution period, $\mu_1^\dagger(0)=a^\dagger\rightarrow\mu_1^\dagger(\tau)=b^\dagger$, and then the initial state of the cavity mode $a$ can be perfectly transferred along the passage $\mu_1^\dagger(t)$ to the magnon mode $b$ that is prepared as the vacuum state.
+In addition, the imaginary part of the phase $\dot{f}_i(t)$ in Eq.~(\ref{globaltwoRI}) captures the fact that the non-Hermitian component in the Hamiltonian~(\ref{HamMC}) renders the probability nonconservation during the time evolution.
+However, in our protocol, the state norm can be guaranteed to be unit at both beginning and end of the evolution, by imposing the vanishing integral $\int_0^\tau \dot{f}_i(t)dt=f_i(\tau)-f_i(0)=0$.

+Despite the fact that this condition does not directly emerge from the dynamics, it is a mild restriction and can be always attainable if we have a sufficient number of tunable parameters.
+For example, with constant $\gamma_a$, $\gamma_b$, $\varphi_a$, $\alpha$, and $\dot{\theta}(t)$, the time integral of $\dot{f}_i(t)$ in Eq.~(\ref{globaltwoRI}) is